Harvey County investigators work first homicide case since 2016 triple murder

 “Halstead PD came out to help us, Newton PD came out to help us, and we had our guys, so Newton PD brought out their drone for us,” said Sheriff Gay.
 “The collaborate effort is huge with us.
 And we obviously want to do everything we can to resolve the crime.”

-Sheriff Gay confirmed it was a male found, and the person was under the age of fifty.
+Sheriff Gay confirmed it was a man found, and he was under the age of 50.

 An autopsy was performed Monday as investigators still worked to confirm the identity of the man through fingerprints and dental records.